CertainWays/unhairy-ironman/README.md

 my first app
 About Me
 My name is Wesley Walker.
-I'm here as the founder of this small business wanting to be sucessful online promoting products for large companys that have information I'd like to use to advertise online and offline gaining an feel of thee consluting field.
+I'm here as the founder of this small business wanting to be successful online promoting products for large companys that have information I'd like to use to advertise online and offline gaining an feel of thee consluting field.
 I'm new to GitHub and at the moment studing the use, tools and information of the dos and don't.